 Nonallocable receipts.
 These are receipts for carryout sales and receipts with a service charge added of 10% or more.
+Carryout sales are sales of food or beverages for consumption off the premises of the establishment.
+Room service isn't a carryout sale.
 Nonallocable receipts generally include all sales on which tipping isn't customary.

 Complimentary items.
-Food or beverages served to customers without charge must be included in gross receipts if (a) tipping for providing them is customary at the establishment, and (b) they are provided in connection with an activity that is engaged in for profit and whose receipts wouldn't be included in the amount on line 5 of Form 8027.
+Food or beverages served to customers without charge must be included in gross receipts if (a) tipping for providing them is customary at the establishment, and (b) they are provided in connection with an activity that is engaged in for profit, whose receipts wouldn't be included in the amount on line 5 of Form 8027, and whose receipts aren't nonallocable receipts which have a service charge of 10% or more added.